It’s been a whole year since we started watching Doctor Who together.

-And then the Doctor finds himself outside the spaceship.
-Again.
+And then the Doctor finds himself outside the spaceship once again.

-Sue: There’s a lot of padding in this episode.
-This is the last episode – it should be pulling its finger out.
-We did this last week, didn’t we?
+Sue: This is the last episode, so it should be pulling its finger out.
+I mean, didn’t we do this last week?

-We finally arrive on the fabled Ogron planet (“What a dump”), and our heroes stumble into a shoot-out with the Ogrons.
-Luckily, the Ogrons are frightened off by something hideous/ridiculous.
+On the fabled Ogron planet (“What a dump”), the Ogrons are terrified by something hideous/ridiculous.

 Sue: It’s Jabba the Hut.